List of Charmed characters: Inspector Sheridan

 Inspector Sheridan, played by Jenya Lano, made her first appearance during the season six episode "Crimes and Witch Demeanors".
 She is an Inspector for the San Francisco Police Department.
-In season six, Sheridan gets possessed by a Phantasm, as part of the demon Barbas' scheme to escape from purgatory.
+In season six, Sheridan becomes possessed by a Phantasm, as part of the demon Barbas' scheme to escape from purgatory.
 Sheridan then films Phoebe and Paige using magic, which leads to The Cleaners altering history and framing Darryl for murder.
 Leo and Chris later find out Sheridan is possessed and bring her before The Tribunal, after which her memories are erased.
 She later starts investigating Chris' disappearance after he escapes from jail, but stops after seeing him die in the Halliwell manor.
 In season seven, Sheridan becomes suspicious about Chris' disappearance again and she asks Phoebe to come to the police station to answer a few questions about him.
 When Phoebe does not turn up, Sheridan goes to the manor to arrest her, but Leo blasts Sheridan into a wall.
 When Sheridan wakes up, she does not remember being blasted.